Birthstones 101 and a Complete Guide to June Birthstones

 The Meaning of Pearls

-There are many various interpretations as far as what the meaning of pearls are, mainly because so many different cultures treasured and embraced the gem.
-Historically, pearls were associated with water because of where they originate from, but also with the moon because of their look.
-In ancient Chinese culture, pearls were believed to bring wisdom to those who wore it.
+There are various interpretations as far as what the meaning of pearls is.
+That’s mainly because so many different cultures treasured and embraced the gem.
+Historically, pearls were associated with water because of where they originate from.
+But, also with the moon because of their look.
+In ancient Chinese culture, people believed that pearls brought wisdom.
 Today, pearls are most commonly believed to symbolize purity, integrity, and love.
-This belief comes from ancient Greeks, who believed pearls were hardened tears of joy from Aphrodite, the goddess of love and beauty.
+This belief comes from the ancient Greeks.
+They thought that pearls were Aphrodite’s hardened tears of joy.
+She is the ancient Greek goddess of love and beauty.

 The History of Pearls

 People have treasured pearls since ancient times.
-In both ancient Egypt and Rome, royalty (including Cleopatra) adorned themselves with the dazzling gemstone.
-Due to their extreme rarity and high value, they were symbols of power, class, and prestige.
+In both ancient Egypt and Rome, royalty adorned themselves with the dazzling gemstone.
+Due to the extreme rarity and high value, they were symbols of power, class, and prestige.
 Though pearls continue to maintain very high levels of popularity today, they’re not the exorbitantly priced gems they once were.

 Natural and Cultured Pearls

-For thousands of years, all pearls that were harvested were natural pearls, meaning they developed in nature entirely on their own without any human interference.
-Divers would risk their lives to dive deep into waters and collect mollusks despite the slim chances of actually finding a pearl.
-Given their extreme rarity, natural pearls were and still continue to be very expensive.
-Nearly all natural pearls available on the market today are vintage pieces, and this is primarily due to one development which changed the pearl industry forever.
+For thousands of years, all pearls were natural.
+That means that they developed in nature entirely on their own.
+Divers would risk their lives to dive deep into waters and collect mollusks.
+That’s despite the slim chances of actually finding a pearl.
+Given their extreme rarity, natural pearls were and still continue to be expensive.
+Nearly all natural pearls available on the market today are vintage pieces.
+This is primarily due to one development which changed the pearl industry forever.

 In 1893, Kokichi Mikimoto developed the world’s first cultured, or farmed, pearl.
-These cultured pearls featured the same qualities as natural pearls, in addition to more spherical shapes that people preferred.
-In the years that followed, the supply of pearls increased dramatically, in turn lowering the price of the gems and making them accessible by many more people.
-Cultured pearls were also a much more sustainable option than natural pearls, considering the population of wild mollusks was severely depleted by that point due to overharvesting.
-Today, nearly all pearls available for purchase today are cultured pearls.
+These cultured pearls featured the same qualities as natural pearls.
+Also, they had more spherical shapes that people preferred.
+In the years that followed, the supply of pearls increased dramatically.
+That lowered the price of the gems making them accessible by many more people.
+Cultured pearls were also a much more sustainable option than natural pearls.
+That’s because the population of wild mollusks was severely depleted by that point due to overharvesting.
+Today, nearly all pearls available for purchase today are cultured.

 How are Pearls Made?

-For cultured pearls, there is one significant difference in this development, which is how the particle is first introduced.
-Instead of this process happening randomly, pearl farmers deliberately introduce it through a delicate incision.
-From there, the process is exactly the same as a natural pearl.
+For cultured pearls, there is one significant difference in this development.
+It is how the particle is first introduced.
+Instead of this process happening randomly, pearl farmers deliberately insert it.
+From there, the process is exactly the same as for the natural pearl.

 Shapes, Colors, and Luster

 Pearls come in a variety of exquisite colors that are all unique in their own way.
-Although white is most commonly associated with the gemstone, they are also available in other colors such as black, pink, and even a golden hue.
-And while perfectly round pearls are most popular, the gemstones also feature different shapes such as baroque, semi-baroque, and drop-shaped.
-Although baroque and semi-baroque shapes are slightly irregular, they certainly give the gemstone a one-of-a-kind aesthetic which more and more people are coming to appreciate.
+Although white is most commonly associated with the gemstone, they are also available in other colors.
+That includes black, pink, and even a golden hue.
+And while perfectly round pearls are most popular, the gemstones also feature different shapes.
+Some of these are baroque, semi-baroque, and drop-shaped.
+Although baroque and semi-baroque shapes are slightly irregular, they give the gemstone a one-of-a-kind aesthetic.
+And more people are coming to appreciate them.

 While color and shape are both important qualities of a pearl, many would say that a pearl’s luster is its defining characteristic.
-As we mentioned previously, this luster comes from the quality of the nacre that a mollusk uses to create the pearl.
-The luster is the reason why the gemstone reflects like the way it does, making it seem as though if it’s glowing from the inside.
+As mentioned before, this luster comes from the quality of the nacre that a mollusk uses to create the pearl.
+The luster is the reason why the gemstone reflects the light in such a way as though if it’s glowing from the inside.

-The color, shape, and luster-quality of a pearl are all typically dependent on the type of pearl, which we discuss in the next section.
+The color, shape, and luster-quality of a pearl all depend on the type of pearl, which we discuss in the next section.